gatsbyjs/gatsby/docs/blog/2017-12-07-taking-gatsby-for-a-spin/index.md

 ### Webpack and Plugins

 Can you say React without webpack?
 I can hardly say `hello world` without webpack anymore, although I'm still not sure how to configure it right on the first go.
 Gatsby comes with an extensive webpack configuration and you don't really need to touch if you don't want to.
 If you do, you can modify and add to the default configuration with a plugin or in the `gatsby-node` file.
 There's already a great range of plugins so most likely any webpack tweak is a plugin install away.
-With all the plenty of good examples, it’s often straightforward to write your own plugin too.
+With all the plenty of good examples, it's often straightforward to write your own plugin too.

 ### Community